omz/Dash-Plugin-for-Xcode/README.md

 This plugin allows you to use [Dash](http://kapeli.com/dash/) instead of Xcode's own documentation viewer when using **Option-Click** (or the equivalent **keyboard shortcut**) to view the documentation for the selected symbol.

-If you like reading Apple's documentation, you might also like my [iOS app DocSets](https://github.com/omz/DocSets-for-iOS) for reading on your iPad or iPhone, even if you have no internet connection.

 I'm [@olemoritz](http://twitter.com/olemoritz) on Twitter.

 ## Usage & Installation

 1. Download the source, build the Xcode project and restart Xcode.
 The plugin will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
 To uninstall, just remove the plugin from there (and restart Xcode).
 2. To use - **Option-Click** any method/class/symbol in Xcode's text editor.
-3. If you prefer the **keyboard**, set up a shortcut in Xcode's Preferences > Key Bindings for **Quick Help for Selected Item**.
+3. If you prefer the **keyboard**, set up a shortcut in Xcode's Preferences > Key Bindings for **Quick Help for Selected Item** or **Search Documentation for Selected Text**.
 4. If you like the default Xcode **quick help popover**, check out the [Quick Help Popover Usage](#quick-help-popover) section below.
 5. The plugin can automatically enable/disable docsets (e.g. OS X or iOS) based on what you're working on.
 Check out the [Automatic Platform Detection](#automatic-platform-detection) section below.

 ## Quick Help Popover

-If you like the quick help popover that Xcode shows by default when you Option-Click something, you can re-enable it by going to **Edit > Dash Integration > Replace Reference**.
+If you like the quick help popover that Xcode shows by default when you Option-Click something, you can re-enable it by going to **Help > Dash Integration > Replace Quick Help Reference Link**.

 With this option enabled, Dash will only open when you Option-Double Click something or when you click a link in the quick help popover.